philipbaltzersen/mpc-web-server/README.md

-# Simple web server
+# TEE-based multi-party computation web server

-This project creates a web server using FastAPI and deploys it to EC2 using Docker and NGINX.
+This project aims to create a web server that enables two separate data owners to perform statistical analysis on their combined data, while still encrypting it with their own key, using AWS Nitro Enclaves.

 ## EC2 set-up